ZhouQiangwei/dmtools/README.md

 | -h|--help                                                                                      |

-This is a BS-Seq results dm format file view and process tool based on htslib and libBigWig.
+DMtools is a BS-Seq methylation file view/process tool based on htslib and libBigWig.

 ### Single-cell QC (sc-qc)